Turmeric vs Salicylic Acid: Which Is Better for Acne?

 When to Choose Turmeric

-If you have sensitive skin that reacts to acids, turmeric offers acne-fighting benefits without the dryness and irritation.
+If you have sensitive skin that reacts to acids, turmeric offers acne-fighting benefits without dryness and irritation.

 Choose Turmeric If You Have: